sulaman0/substrate-aura-core-chain/README.md

 * If your change is a patch, then bump the patch version, and add `-dev` suffix.
 * If your change introduces a new feature, then bump the minor version, and add `-dev` suffix.
+* If your change modifies the current interface, then bump the major version,